microsoft/WhatTheHack/045-InfraAsCode-Bicep/Student/Challenge-00.md

 The Azure Resource Extension enables you to wiew and manage Azure resources directly from VS Code.
 This extension is optional, but very useful.
 - [Install Azure Resource Extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureresourcegroups)

+### Student Resources

+Your coach will provide you with a `Resources.zip` file that contains resource files you will use to complete some of the challenges for this hack.

+If you have installed all of the tools listed above on your local workstation, you should unpack the `Resources.zip` file there too.

+If you plan to use the Azure Cloud Shell, you should upload the `Resources.zip` file to your cloud shell first and then unpack it there.

 ## Success Criteria

 1. Running `az --version` shows the version of your Azure CLI
 1. Visual Studio Code and Bicep tools are installed.
+1. Verify you have the `Resource.zip` package unpacked on your workstation or the Azure Cloud Shell.